 The Future of District Six

 Today, the area once known as District Six overlaps the modern Capetonian suburbs of Walmer Estate, Zonnebloem, and Lower Vrede.
-Much of the old district remains abandoned, although the District Six Beneficiary and Redevelopment Trust has since been set up to help those that were displaced to reclaim their land.
+Much of the old district remains abandoned, although the District Six Beneficiary and Redevelopment Trust have since been set up to help those that were displaced to reclaim their land.
 Some of these claims have been successful and new houses have been built.
 The process of restitution is convoluted and slow, but it is hoped that as more and more people return to District Six, the area will find resurrection - and become known once more for racial tolerance and diverse creativity.

 Areas of District Six feature in many of Cape Town's township tours.